MetriqOrg/go/README.md

 ## Package Index

-* [Horizon Server](services/horizon): Full-featured API server for the Lantah network
+* [OrbitR Server](services/orbitr): Full-featured API server for the Lantah network
-* [Go Horizon SDK - horizonclient](clients/horizonclient): Client for Horizon server (queries and transaction submission)
+* [Go OrbitR SDK - orbitrclient](clients/orbitrclient): Client for OrbitR server (queries and transaction submission)
-* [Go Horizon SDK - txnbuild](txnbuild): Construct Stellar transactions and operations
+* [Go OrbitR SDK - txnbuild](txnbuild): Construct Lantah transactions and operations
 * [Ticker](services/ticker): An API server that provides statistics about assets and markets on the Stellar network
 * [Keystore](services/keystore): An API server that is used to store and manage encrypted keys for Stellar client applications
 * Servers for Anchors & Financial Institutions